Zorozi/Calculator-App/README.md

 ## Usage

 The calculator app has a simple and user-friendly interface that allows you to perform basic arithmetic operations.
-To use the app, simply click on the buttons to input the numbers and operators.
-You can also use the keyboard to input numbers and operators.
+To use the app, click on the buttons to input the numbers and/or operators.
+You could also use the keyboard to input numbers and operators.

-Here's a brief overview of the calculator app's features:
+Here's a brief summary of the Calculator App's features:

 - **Addition**: Use the "+" button to add two numbers together.
 - **Subtraction**: Use the "-" button to subtract one number from another.